Policies

 Focus and Scope

-Journal of Software Engineering and Multimedia (JASMED) is a peer-reviewed scientific journal published by the Telkom Purwokerto Institute of Technology (ITTP) and managed by the Software and Multimedia Engineering Expertise Group.
-The aim of this journal is to publish articles dedicated to all aspects of the outstanding latest developments in the fields of Informatics, Information Systems, Software Engineering, Multimedia and Applications.
-Journal of Software Engineering and Multimedia (JASMED) is published two times a year in period January-June, and July-December with the scope and focus of research, but not limited to:
+Journal of Software Engineering and Multimedia (JASMED) is a peer-reviewed scientific journal published by Telkom University and managed by the CoE Sustainbility Cities, Village and Food Security.
+The aim of this journal is to publish articles dedicated to all aspects of the outstanding latest developments in the fields of Human-Computer Interaction, Software, and Computer Science Applications Including the entire world.

 Peer Review Process